I am realizing as I write this (in October) that it should be composed closer to the occurrence of

 the website: www.bellband.org

-Received copies of the Japanese translation of Music Therapy in Principle and Practice (the textbook
+Received copies of the Japanese translation of Music Therapy in Principle and Practice (the

-exposure to other cultures, and I am hoping the book does well in their market.
+good to get exposure to other cultures, and I am hoping the book does well in their market.

 Began playing my trombone again this month, after two months of rest following lip surgery (for skin